-134.3.3 Patterns of Concentration
+134.2.3 Patterns of Concentration

-- (1) Tourism and Leisure Management: This pattern is intended to provide students with the necessary knowledge and skills to manage and administer the delivery of leisure services to communities.
-Issues related to public sector delivery of these services are addressed, but the emphasis of the pattern is on commercial recreation and tourism enterprises. - (2) Nature-Based Leisure and Heritage Resources: This pattern focuses on both professional practices and scholarly foundations of recreation/leisure engagements and natural environments.
-The major areas are resource management; parks, protected areas, and heritage resources; outdoor leadership; nature-based leisure behaviour; and socio-cultural and historical analysis of the relationship between humans and nature. - (3) Recreation/Leisure for Special Populations: This pattern educates and prepares entry-level, supervisory and/or administrative personnel for the field of recreation and delivery of services to special populations.
+- (1) Community Leisure, Recreation, and Tourism: This pattern recognizes that leisure, recreation, and tourism have the inherent potential to contribute significantly to the quality of life in local communities.
+The pattern focuses on understanding not only the role of leisure, recreation, and tourism at the community level but also the means by which these opportunities may be efficiently provided. - (2) Recreation/Leisure Environments and Heritage Resources: This pattern focuses on providing recreation/leisure and tourism opportunities in various settings, including natural and cultural landscapes, heritage resources, parks and protected areas, urban open space, and constructed facilities.
+By selecting appropriate courses, students may concentrate on either planning and managing recreation resource environments or on program development, leadership, and counselling for outdoor recreation experiences. - (3) Recreation/Leisure for Special Populations: This pattern educates and prepares entry-level, supervisory and/or administrative personnel for the field of recreation and delivery of services to special populations.
 Students may emphasize therapeutic recreation or recreation services for individuals and groups with special needs.